 Let’s get serious about the flavor.

 Second, you don’t need a ton of mayo to make this dish shine.
 I found more flavor came from marinating the potatoes and zucchini in a mustard/vinegar mixture before grilling the vegetables on skewers.
-I seem to really love grilling this time of year! 🙂 After grilling, I topped the veggies with a drizzle of mayo and green onions – it was the perfect finish to seal in that potato salad flavor that everyone will love.
+After grilling, I topped the veggies with a drizzle of mayo and green onions – it was the perfect finish to seal in that potato salad flavor that everyone will love.
 Additionally, you can chop up some hard boiled egg to sprinkle on at the end as well.
 Everyone has a different way to make their potato salad, so feel free to top with your favorite potato salad mix-ins.

 Grilled Potato Salad Skewers with Zucchini

-- 1 lb. of Yukon gold potatoes, diced in 1 ½ inch cubes
+- 1 lb.
+Yukon gold potatoes diced in 1 ½ inch cubes

 - 2 tbsp. cider vinegar

 - 1 ½ tsp. dried dill

 - 2 tsp. whole grain or Dijon mustard